atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 Next, we have the bunch crossing IDs, which tell you the bunch crossing at which the pattern or packet was sent.

 We also include the number of stubs, indicating how many stubs the packet contains, followed by all the stub data.
-For the time being, ignore the stub information, since there is no alignment between the CBC and the CIC.

-However, the CIC still sends this packet.
-Everything that comes after the stub number is meaningless, but the beginning of the pattern makes complete sense at this point, because we know these lines are properly aligned.

 The goal is to determine which of the eight packets is the first one in the sequence, so we can correctly interpret the data that follows.